Graduate Student Learning Support (GSLS)

-These issues can include difficulty in absorbing new material, completing academic work, or understanding reading materials; anxiety about quantitative skills, writing, or test taking; and reluctance to speak in class.
-Through strategic intervention, Graduate Student Learning Support is designed to help students overcome academic hurdles before they become insurmountable.
-GSLS provides graduate students with the opportunity to meet individually with a professional for consultation about academic and learning concerns.
-The consultation may result in:
+Some of the issues that students may work with an Academic Coach include difficulty in absorbing new material, completing academic work, or understanding reading materials; anxiety about quantitative skills, writing, or test taking; and reluctance to speak in class.
+Through strategic intervention, Academic Coaches help students overcome academic hurdles before they become insurmountable.

 Content-based Tutoring